Cush Jumbo: Career

-Jumbo is the co-author of 101 Dance Ideas for 5–11 yr Olds which is published by A & C Black.
+Jumbo is the co-author of 101 Dance Ideas for 5–11 yr Olds, which is published by A & C Black.

-On television, Jumbo has appeared in My Family, Harley Street, as receptionist Hannah Fellows, as Lois Habiba in all five episodes of Torchwood: Children of Earth, as Becky on BBC Three's drama series Lip Service, Casualty and as Nurse Damaris in Getting On Series 2 and 3, written by Jo Brand, Jo Scanlon and Vicki Pepperdine in which she was directed by fellow Torchwood actor Peter Capaldi.
-She appeared as DC Bethany Whelan in series 2 of ITV's Vera starring Brenda Blethyn and returned to the show for series 5, broadcast in 2015, and for episode 1 of series 6 in 2016.
+On television, Jumbo has appeared in My Family, Harley Street, as receptionist Hannah Fellows, as Lois Habiba in all five episodes of Torchwood: Children of Earth, as Becky on BBC Three's drama series Lip Service, Casualty and as Nurse Damaris in Getting On Series 2 and 3, written by Jo Brand, Jo Scanlon and Vicki Pepperdine in which Jumbo was directed by fellow Torchwood actor Peter Capaldi.
+She appeared as DC Bethany Whelan in series 2 of ITV's Vera, starring Brenda Blethyn, and returned to the show for series 5, broadcast in 2015, and for episode 1 of series 6 in 2016.
 She has also appeared several times on BBC Radio 4 in dramas and as a guest on the panel show Dilemma.
 She became a regular cast member in the 2015–2016 season of the CBS series The Good Wife until the series ended in 2016.
 She reprised her role in the series' spin-off The Good Fight.
-On 29 May 2020 Jumbo announced that she is departing the series after four seasons.
+On 29 May 2020, Jumbo announced that she was departing the series after four seasons.

 In October 2021, Jumbo played the title role in a production of Hamlet at the Young Vic Theatre in London, directed by Greg Hersof.
 The Guardian's Arifa Akbar praised her interpretation of the character as a "clear-eyed son" in a performance of "shining clarity".
 In 2022, she received an Olivier Award nomination for Best Actress and Critics' Circle Theatre Award for Best Shakespearean Performance.

+Starting on 8 December 2023, Jumbo played the role of Lady Macbeth opposite David Tennant, in Donmar Warehouse's production of Macbeth, directed by Max Webster.
+She played the role until the show's closing on 10 February 2024.

+In August 2025, it was announced that Jumbo would be voicing the narrator in Harry Potter: The Full-Cast Audio Editions, a production of Audible and J.K.
+Rowling's Pottermore.

 Personal life

 Jumbo married Sean Griffin in 2014 and they have a son, born in 2018.
+They divorced in 2023.